midnite81/HelperExtensions/readme.md

 does it checks to see if it is equal to the (Icomparable) value passed in the parameter.

-If you wish for the comparison to be case insensitive use `IsOneOfCaseInsensitive`

 ### Usage

 ```